davegardnerisme/cruftflake/readme.md

 Has a custom epoch that means it can generate IDs until 2081-09-06 (not the same epoch as Snowflake).

+### ZooKeeper for config coordination

+We use ZooKeeper to store which machine IDs are in use.
+When a new node starts up for the first time it **must** be able to contact the ZooKeeper cluster and create a new node.
+It will look at all the existing nodes and then (if it can't find its own Mac Address) attempt to claim a free one.

+I was using Ephemeral nodes for this - similar(ish) to a lock pattern but this had the issue that the node needed to remain connected to ZK throughout its lifetime -- this way it doesn't.

+The downside is that potentially the 1024 possible machine IDs will "fill up" and need to be manually pruned.

 ## Running

 Git clone and then remember to `git submodule init`.
 You should run the tests